wikimedia/ws-export/README.md

   ```

 10. At this point, you should be able to use all of the functionality
-    of WS Export both via the web interface and CLI.
+    of WS Export, via both the web interface and the CLI.

 ## CLI Usage